vyouman/HCRN/README.md

 For testing:  pytho3 Test.py

-Please modify the dataset paths and model paths in the scripts.
+Please modify specify processed dataset paths in config.yaml.

 # Contact
 If you have any questions, please feel free to contact me at huangyating2016@ia.ac.cn